-Use Tanzu Mission Control to connect your Kubernetes cluster to a Git repository, and then manage the cluster's resources declaratively from the repository.
+Use Tanzu Mission Control to connect your Kubernetes clusters and cluster groups to a Git repository, and then manage the resources declaratively from the repository.

 Tanzu Mission Control uses Flux (an open source community standard) for continuous delivery.
 Flux uses Kustomize to sync YAML to your cluster.
 Although it is commonly used to apply overlay YAML to existing resources, Kustomize can also be used to create and manage new resources.
 Flux CD runs in your cluster, connects to your repositories, and periodically syncs your defined kustomization files to your cluster.